Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Approach

 \subsubsection{Output Format (Static)}

-To enable the \emph{agent pilot} to effectively parse the output, we require that all responses from the LLM be structured in JSON format.
+To enable the \emph{agent pilot} to effectively parse the output, we require all responses from the LLM be structured in JSON format.
 Each JSON object must contain three mandatory fields: \emph{``thought''}, \emph{``action''}, and \emph{``action\_input''}.
 The \emph{``thought''} field captures the agent’s reasoning and decision-making process based on the current context.
-The \emph{``action''} field specifies the name of the tool to be invoked next, while the \emph{``action\_input''} field provides the necessary arguments for that tool, also formatted as a JSON object.
+The \emph{``action''} field specifies the tools' name to be invoked next, while the \emph{``action\_input''} field provides necessary arguments for that tool, also formatted as a JSON object.